Julianzbk/click_plusplus/README.md

 # Custom library
 Header-only libraries that introduce a myriad of generic-compatible Data structures, algorithms, and utility.

-## dataset.hpp
-Read a single csv file into feature (X) and target (Y) vectors, skip the features you don't want.

-## SGDClassifier.hpp
+### SGDClassifier.hpp
-This is a linear regression classifier that uses a logistic sigmoid activation function to produce probabilistic outputs.
+A linear regression classifier that uses a logistic sigmoid activation function to produce probabilistic outputs.
 The linear weights are trained via Stochastic Gradient Descent with L1 regularization.
 The loss curve is calculated at every epoch to enable convergence early-stopping.

+### vectors_device.hpp
+Create vectors and matrices that live on the GPU, and run any algorithms in parallel with blazing speed.

+### dataset.hpp
+Read a single csv file into feature (X) and target (Y) vectors.
+Skip the features you don't want, transform select features, and normalize the dataset.